Parcosmic/Hammerwatch-Archipelago/worlds/hammerwatch/docs/setup_en.md

 ### Where do I get a config file?

-You can configure the settings for your game on the Player Settings page and export them as a config file.
+You can configure the options for your game on the Player Options page and export them as a config file.
 Player settings page: [Hammerwatch Player Settings Page](/games/Hammerwatch/player-settings)

 ### Verifying your config file